Syrian man stranded at Malaysia airport for eight months granted asylum in Canada

 Last year, al Kontar was apprehended by UAE authorities and sent to Malaysia, which accepts Syrian citizens without a visa for up to 90 days.
 After his visitor visa expired in March, al Kontar decided he would travel to Ecuador to request asylum, but he was not allowed to board the plane.

 Al Kontar was also not allowed to re-enter Malaysia because he had overstayed his visa.
 With nowhere to go, al Kontar found himself stuck at Kuala Lumpur International Airport.
-In early October, he was detained by Malaysian authorities and spent the past two months at an immigration detention center in Kuala Lumpur, according to his lawyer.
+In early October, he was detained by Malaysian authorities and was taken to an immigration detention center in Kuala Lumpur, according to his lawyer.